-On a sunny day in May 2019, I took part in something quite amazing!
-That morning, I found myself dressed in Tweed, standing on the side of the road waiting to be collected by a partner in crime (also Tweed clad) on classic motorbike with sidecar.
-10 minutes later we roared into what is usually the sleepy courtyard of the Milk Churn Cafe (yes, home of Sussex Charmer cheese) at The Brickworks near Rudgwick which was now filled with the splendid sight of 240 plus classic motorbikes and their riders, wearing a spectacular mixture of Tweeds and in more than few cases, a fez!
+On a sunny day in May, I found myself dressed in Tweed, standing on the side of the road waiting to be collected by a partner in crime (also tweed-clad) on a classic motorbike with a sidecar.
+Ten minutes later, we roared into what is usually the sleepy courtyard of the Milk Churn Cafe (yes, home of Sussex Charmer cheese) at The Brickworks near Rudgwick, which was now filled with the splendid sight of 240 plus classic motorbikes and their riders, wearing a spectacular mixture of Tweeds and, in more thana few cases, a fez!
 Welcome to the Ride of the Ruperts!

 What a ride!